doga/lume_cross_language_content/README.md

 A [Lume](https://lume.land) post-processor add-on for developing multi-language websites.
 Lume is a static-site generator for the [Deno](https://deno.land) JavaScript/TypeScript runtime.

-Use lume_cross_language_content for sharing [data](https://lume.land/docs/creating-pages/shared-data/#the-_data-directories) between different language version of your website.
+Use lume_cross_language_content for sharing [data](https://lume.land/docs/creating-pages/shared-data/#the-_data-directories) between different language versions of your website.

 For example, a product page on an e-commerce can show the same price across languages while storing the price information in one single file in a Lume project.